-Gas leak at LG Polymers plant in Andhra Pradesh kills six, over 120 hospitalised
+Gas leak at LG Polymers plant in Andhra Pradesh kills nine, hundreds hospitalised

 South Korean battery maker LG Chemical Ltd, the owner of the facility, was not immediately available for comment.

+Thursday’s incident evoked memories of a gas leak at a factory of U.S. chemical firm Union Carbide that killed thousands in the city of Bhopal in 1984.

-Reporting by Subrat Patnaik in Bengaluru and Sudarshan Varadhan in Chennai; Editing by Sherry Jacob-Phillips and Anil D'Silva & Simon Cameron-Moore
+Reporting by Subrat Patnaik in Bengaluru; Additional reporting by Derek Francis; Editing by Sherry Jacob-Phillips and Anil D'Silva & Simon Cameron-Moore